Extraordinary things to do in Bolivia

 Here you’ll find a small collection of our favourite places to stay in Bolivia, though as an independent tour operator specialising in tailor-made holidays, we actually sell a much wider choice of Bolivian properties than we show.View more

 La Casona Hotel

 About 21.5 hours (no direct flights from the UK)

 Bolivia GMT -4 hours

-Visas – not required for British nationals for stays of up to 90 days
+Visas are not required for British nationals for stays of up to 90 days

 Yellow Fever vaccine should be given to travellers 9 months of age and upwards if travelling to areas below 2,300m east of the Andes Mountains.
-These areas include the whole departments of Beni, Pando and Santa Cruz, and parts of the Chuquisaca, Cochabamba, La Paz and Tarija departments.
+This includes the departments of Beni, Pando and Santa Cruz, and parts of the Chuquisaca, Cochabamba, La Paz and Tarija departments.
 No other vaccinations are compulsory.

 Read more in our Tribes blog